Music and Ice Cream Trucks

 Top Ten Ice Cream Truck Themes

-10. Turkey in the Straw – Originally based on an Irish folk song called The Old Rose Tree, it was adapted into minstrel music shows in the 1820s, even through the 1910’s.
-Minstrel music shows were generally disparaging to African Americans to say the least.
+10. Turkey in the Straw – Originally based on an Irish folk song called The Old Rose Tree, it was adapted into minstrel music shows in the 1820s, even though the 1910’s.
+Minstrel music shows were generally disparaging to African Americans, to say the least.
 Barney the Dinosaur, from the children’s television show sang a very sanitized version of the song.

 9. Camptown Races (1850) and Oh!
 Suzanna (1848) were written by America’s first professional songwriter, Stephen Foster.
 Several of his songs were used in Mistral shows, including these, and were written before the Civil War.
 Many of his songs had no racial context.